nehaljwani/team.exiv2.org/book/IMaEA.md

 ```
 Using dd to extract metadata is discussed in more detail here: [8.1 Using dd to extract data from an image](#8-1).

 Please be aware that there are two ways in which IFDs can occur in the file.
 They can be an embedded TIFF which is complete with the `II*_LengthOffset` or `MM_*LengthOffset` 12-byte header followed the IFD.
-Or the IFD can be in the file without the header.  readIFD() knows that the tags such as GpsTag and ExifTag are IFDs and calls readIFD().
-For the embedded TIFF (such as Nikon MakerNote), readIFD() creates a TiffImage and calls TimeImage.readTiff() which validates the header and calls readIFD().
+Or the IFD can be in the file without the header.  visitIFD() knows that the tags such as GpsTag and ExifTag are IFDs and calls visitIFD().
+For the embedded TIFF (such as Nikon MakerNote), visitIFD() creates a TiffImage and calls TimeImage.readTiff() which validates the header and calls visitIFD().

 One other important detail is that although the Tiff Specification expects the IFD to end with a uint32\_t offset == 0, Sony (and other) maker notes do not.
 The IFD begins with a uint32\_t to define length, followed by 12 byte tags.
 There is no trailing null uint32\_t.